The Mystical Nativity: Technique

-The painting is on canvas – normally he would have used wood panel – perhaps for a painting with a dangerous message, canvas had the advantage that it could be rolled up and hidden.
+Normally Botticelli used wood panels for his paintings.
+This painting is on canvas.
+Art historians suggest that perhaps for a painting with a dangerous message, canvas had the advantage that it could be rolled up and hidden.
+His painting method has been the subject of research.
 With his canvas prepared he would sketch a detailed design on paper, then he transferred this to canvas.
 He drew on many sources – the dancing angels echo his own three graces of Primavera, the scurrying devil was inspired by a German woodcut.
-X-rays show that very little of the original design changed – only an angel's wing was adjusted and trees added over the roof of the stable.
+X-rays show that very little of the original design changed – only an angel's wing was adjusted and trees added above the roof of the stable.
 Botticelli was now ready to build up the image using tempera paint – the canvas was an experimental medium.
 To create the heavenly dome Botticelli called on the goldsmith's craft he had learned as a boy.
 "The symbolism of the gold is to do with the unchanging, untarnished nature of heaven – gold doesn't decay, it doesn't darken like silver.
 Botticelli would have used an adhesive layer made of oil mixed with resin – not burnished, the gold just patted down on to the surface, following the surface irregularities of the canvas – a glitter, intricate, it would have helped the jewel like quality of the painting – it would have drawn the eye upwards from the Nativity into Heaven.
 Faith, hope and charity, [the angels clothed in] white, green and red – but the copper based green pigment has discoloured with time, to bronze.
 Originally it would have been vibrant."

-Later history
+Modern interest and influence

 Botticelli died in 1510.
 The Mystical Nativity remained little known for another three centuries.
-Rome at the end of the 18th century was very different to Renaissance Florence – except for the presence of French invaders.
+At the end of the eighteenth century Rome was very different from Renaissance Florence – except for the presence of French invaders.
 Many foreigners left, but not a young Englishman, William Young Ottley.
 He was an art lover, and wealthy with a slave plantation in the Caribbean.
 He bought up many paintings cheaply.
 At the Villa Aldobrandini he saw a small, unknown work, Botticelli's Mystical Nativity.
 Botticelli was then in obscurity.
+The painting arrived in London where Ottley's house became, in effect, a private museum of Italian masterpieces.

-It arrived in London where Ottley's house became in effect a private museum of Italian masterpieces.
 After Ottley's death William Fuller Maitland of Stansted picked up the painting at an auction for £80.
 When he loaned it to the Art Treasures Exhibition, Manchester 1857, it was probably exposed to a wide public for the first time.
 The exhibition's newspaper the Art Treasures Examiner printed a reproduction of it.